Hordeum jubatum: Ecological impact

 Foxtail barley is distinguished from cultivated barley (H. vulgare L.) and Meadow barley (H. brachyantherum) by length of awns in the lemma.
 H. brachyantherum has awn lengths of 0.5 in; Foxtail barley has lengths of 0.5–3 in; and cultivated barley of 10–15 cm in length.
 Once foxtail barley is established, it becomes extremely difficult to eradicate.
 Its extensive root systems and aggressive habit, as well as its ability to tolerate saline soils make it a resilient competitor.
-It is considered a weed because of this competitive ability and the dangers it poses to wildlife and livestock.
+It is considered a weed because of this competitive ability and the dangers it poses to livestock.
 While foxtail barley may be palatable for animals in early spring before it flowers, its seed heads, when dry, are very harmful to grazing animals.
 The awns can harm animals, as their upward-pointing barbs become easily attached and embedded in the animal's mouth and face; once embedded they can cause severe irritation, abscesses, and even blindness.
 In horses they can cause painful ulcers and excessive salivation resulting in eating difficulties.
 It is a weed in wheat cultivation.